breylaude/breylaude.com/content/post/chip8-emulator.md

 ]
 +++

 Building a CHIP-8 emulator is a great way to understand emulation concepts, low-level programming, and virtual machines.
-I want to share a basic outline to help you get started if you're a newcomer in C++, including all the key components you'll need to implement.
+I want to share a basic outline to help you get started if you're a newcomer in C++ and I will include all the key components you'll need to implement.

+### What is CHIP-8?
 CHIP-8 is a simple interpreted programming language that was designed for early microcomputers.
 It has a straightforward architecture with the following key components:

 - Memory: 4 KB of RAM.